cburdine/materials-ml-workshop/_sources/matsci/ase.md

 ```
 2. See the ([documentation](https://wiki.fysik.dtu.dk/ase/ase/atoms.html)) for the `ase.Atoms` class to learn how to delete atoms from an `Atoms` object.

-A successfully-formed NV center would still require strucural optimization.
+A successfully-formed NV center would still require structural optimization.

 :::